Center for Women's and Gender Studies

 We recognize that ending gender discrimination requires ending the related discriminations against disability, ethnicity, gender identity, race, sexuality, and socioeconomic class.
 In support of our vision, we generate interdisciplinary educational spaces for faculty, students, and community members to create alliances across difference and together to imagine new possibilities.
 Four core projects enact this practice:

-Embrey Women’s Human Rights Initiative develops a culture of teaching for women’s human rights as gender and racial justice;
+Embrey Critical Human Rights Initiative Generates and supports projects to create an educational culture for gender and racial justice;

 Patricia Kruppa began teaching the first classes focusing primarily on women and women's and gender issues in 1972.
 In 1978, B.J.
 Fernea and Betty Sue Flowers approached Vice President William Livingston about creating a Women's Studies program, and later gathered a group of faculty to work out a curriculum.